LukeForder/RosterIt-WebApp/README.md

 About
 -------

 Part favour, part exploration, RosterIt is a roster management web app where you can setup sites, employees and managers.
 Employees are assigned to a Site and Managers log shift attendence for a variety of shifts.
+This in turn is used to calculate what shifts and employee worked over a given period.

 Written in C# using MVC, Web API V2, with MongoDB for used for data persistence.
 The UI is created through KnockoutJS, JQuery and Bootstrap.